micartey/Cardinal-Anticheat/.github/ISSUE_TEMPLATE/bug-report.md

 What type of bug you want to report?
 Describe it here

-When does the bug occurrs?
+When does the bug occurr?

 Cardinal Version: